gapurov/claude-code-env-switcher/README.md

 ### fzf-powered interactive mode

 - Requirements: `fzf` installed and running in a TTY.
-- `clsenv` with no args opens an interactive menu of commands (simplified; local toggles live inside `use`).
+- `ccenv` with no args opens an interactive menu of commands (simplified; local toggles live inside `use`).
-- `clsenv use` with no args opens an interactive picker of environments.
-For each non-default env you’ll see both the normal and `--local` (dimmed “do not persist”) options.
+- `ccenv use` with no args opens an interactive picker of environments.
+For each non-default env you'll see both the normal and `--local` (dimmed "do not persist") options.
 After selection, it prints the chosen environment.
 - Selecting `list` from the interactive menu prints the environments (no fzf selection).

 ### Local vs. persistent switches

-- Persistent (default): `clsenv use <name>` writes the chosen env to a state file next to the script, so new shells start with that env.
+- Persistent (default): `ccenv use <name>` writes the chosen env to a state file next to the script, so new shells start with that env.
-- Local only: `clsenv --local use <name>` affects only the current shell and does not change the saved state.
-This also works with reload, e.g. `clsenv -l reload <name>`.
+- Local only: `ccenv --local use <name>` affects only the current shell and does not change the saved state.
+This also works with reload, e.g. `ccenv -l reload <name>`.